Fusarium TR4 in banana: a soil and sanitation management overview

 Carbon feeding the right microorganisms

-The single most important factor in building suppressive soil is continuous carbon input.
+The single most important factor in building biologically active soil is continuous carbon input.
 Cover crops provide this through:

 - Root exudates: Living roots continuously feed rhizosphere bacteria and fungi, maintaining active microbial communities year-round.